Cloning and Stem Cells

 Reproductive Cloning

-Many organisms, such as bacteria and archaea, and diverse eukaryotes, reproduce asexually.
+Many organisms, including all bacteria and archaea and some eukaryotes, reproduce asexually.
 Asexual reproduction results in progeny that are genetically identical to the parent, meaning that they are “clones” of the parent.

-Early experiments with cloning plants showed that individual somatic cells (cells that do not form pollen or egg) could form complete, new clonal plants, indicating that the somatic cells had no irreversible changes in their genome compared to the original fertilized egg cell.
+Early experiments with cloning in plants showed that individual somatic cells (cells that do not form sperm or egg) could form complete, new clonal plants, indicating that the somatic cells had no irreversible changes in their genome compared to the original fertilized egg cell.

 The first studies to test whether vertebrate animals could be cloned used a technique called somatic cell nuclear transfer (SCNT), where nuclei from somatic cells were transferred to an egg cell whose own nucleus had been removed.